Anant/framework/README.md

 # framework
-A curated list of commercial tools, libraries, frameworks, open source software, commercial software, saas, paas, iaas that we recommend and references to the "awesome" curated lists for those tools.
+A curated list of commercial tools, libraries, frameworks, open source software, and commercial software that we recommend and references to the "awesome" curated lists for those tools.
 Maintained by Rahul Singh of [Anant](http://anant.us).
 Feel free contact me if you'd like to collaborate on this and other awesome lists.
 [Awesome Cassandra](https://github.com/Anant/awesome-cassandra) , [Awesome Solr](https://github.com/Anant/awesome-solr), [Awesome Lucene](https://github.com/Anant/awesome-lucene)

 ## Contents